SJ592/Iris-Species-Prediction/README.md

 The web application was created using Flask (for backend), HTML & CSS (for frontend)

 Libraries used-
-Pandas - For data analysis and manipulation.
+Pandas - For data analysis and manipulation. <br />
-NumPy - For arrays and related operations.
+NumPy - For arrays and related operations. <br />
-Seaborn - For data visualization.
+Seaborn - For data visualization. <br />
-Scikit-learn - For data preprocessing, label encoding, classification and model evaluation.
+Scikit-learn - For data preprocessing, label encoding, classification and model evaluation. <br />
-Flask - For creating the web application
+Flask - For creating the web application. <br />
-Reuqest - To handle HTTP requests
+Reuqest - To handle HTTP requests. <br />
-Pickle - To save the trained model.
+Pickle - To save the trained model. <br />